Definitive Guide to Property Division in Texas Divorce Cases

 The Bottom Line

 Apart from the factors mentioned in the blog post, there are several others that the court may consider when splitting assets during divorce.
 Most factors are generalities, as every divorce case is unique and judges may have a different take and opinion during the actual divorce hearing.
 Nonetheless, the fact remains that approaching a divorce lawyer or family court lawyer, helps you navigate the maze and craft a strong case.
-If you are going through a divorce and confused or anxious about property division, expert lawyers at 123 Divorce Company can help answer your questions and give you guidance.
+If you are going through a divorce and confused or anxious about property division, expert lawyers at the law firm can help answer your questions and give you guidance.
 Our team of lawyers possess extensive experience in successfully handling property division cases.
 Let us help you by filling out our contact form.
 You can also call us at 214-599-9979.